Tagovailoa, No. 1 Alabama race away from Auburn, 52-21

 Alabama backup defensive back Jared Mayden will miss the first half of the SEC championship game after getting flagged for targeting in the third quarter.
 Auburn's Davis was injured on the play but eventually rose and walked toward the locker room.

-"He took a pretty good shot to the head," Auburn coach Gus Malzahn said.
+"He took a pretty good shot to the head," Malzahn said.
 "They expect him to make a full recovery."

 UP NEXT